nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Guidelines:

-- Make sure to capitalize the first letter of the command (e.g., `Hi` not `hi` or `HI`).
+- Please ensure that the first letter of the command is uppercase.
+For instance, use `Hi` instead of `hi` or `HI`.
 - The command does not take any additional arguments or keywords.
-- The displayed time is in the 24-hour format.

 #### Examples:

-When you enter the command:
+When you enter the command (Hi):

   ![Welcome](images/UG_images/Hi.png)